rowyio/rowy/README.md

 ## Firetable

-Firetable an Excel view for Firestore.
+Firetable is an Excel/Google Sheets like UI for Firebase/Firestore.
+No more building admin portal for allowing business users to access data from GCP.

 ## Setup instructions